sergiokopplin/indigo/_posts/2019-11-28-interpolation_mixup.md

 Even expensive experiments [e.g. next-gen sequencing] can benefit from public data that lack the appropriate annotations.

 Without labels though, how can we leverage this data using standard classification models?
+Just like our labeled data, some unlabeled data $\mathbf{U}$ still provides information about the covariance structure among our features of interest.
+In the realm where our unlabeled data comes from a different environment [a different lab, different experimental method, etc.], the covariance structure might even differ somewhat.
+If we can leverage this information about the covariance structure in our unlabeled data, we may be able to build a more robust classifier.

-The key insight of [Verma et. al.](https://arxiv.org/abs/1903.03825) is that we can treat classifier predictions as "fake labels" for the purpose of training.
+The key insight of [Verma et. al.](https://arxiv.org/abs/1903.03825) is that we can treat classifier predictions on unlabeled data as "fake labels" for the purpose of training.
-Given these fake labels, we can use **mixup** on our unlabeled data the same way we use it on labeled data.
+Given these fake labels, we can use **mixup** on our unlabeled data the same way we use it on labeled data to ensure linear interpolations between unlabeled observations.
 Even though the fake labels are initially very wrong, enforcing linear interpolation of classifier predictions between unlabeled points helps our model generalize to the covariance structure of the unlabeled data.

 Stated formally, we're given some labeled data $\mathbf{X}$ with labels $\mathbf{y}$ as before, but we're also given another matrix of unlabeled data $\mathbf{U}$.